GermanBread/declarative-flatpak/docs/definition.md

 ```nix
 config.services.flatpak.enable
 ```
+(If home-manager used as NixOS module: Value is read from NixOS host config)
 ## Description
 Enable/disable this module.
 If your NixOS config has `services.flatpak.enable` set to `true`, this module will be activated automatically.